Pitcairn hotspot

 The Pitcairn hotspot is marked 31 on map.

 The Pitcairn hotspot is a volcanic hotspot located in the south-central Pacific Ocean.
 Over the past 11 million years, it has formed the Pitcairn-Gambier hotspot chain.
 It is responsible for creating the Pitcairn Islands and two large seamounts named Adams and Bounty, as well as atolls at Moruroa, Fangataufa and the Gambier Islands.
-The hotspot is currently located at Adams and Bounty, which are ~60 kilometers East-Southeast of Pitcairn Island.
+The hotspot is currently located at Adams and Bounty, which are ~60 km East-Southeast of Pitcairn Island.

 Current hotspot location

 The current hotspot location is west of the spreading center known as the East Pacific Rise; an area near where the Nazca plate and the Pacific plate are diverging around 20°S, 115°W. This is where material is thought to be sourced from the core-mantle boundary, rising to surface as a localized plume.
 Opponents of the hotspot theory instead attribute Pitcairn hotspot to upwelling at the western end of the Easter fracture zone.
+Whatever, from seismic P wave studies the South Pacific superswell is linked to the Pitcairn hotspot at top of its superplume at 400–500 km depth.

 Morphology

-Multibeam bathymetry shows that the two largest seamounts, Adams and Bounty, rise 2000m above the seafloor.
-Several other smaller, volcanically active seamounts exist that are shorter than 2000m in height.
+Multibeam bathymetry shows that the two largest seamounts, Adams and Bounty, rise 2000 m above the seafloor.
+Several other smaller, volcanically active seamounts exist that are shorter than 2000 m in height.

-Bathymetry records have estimated the volume of erupted lava due to volcanic activity to be about 5900 km^{3} within a radius of about 110 kilometers.
+Bathymetry records have estimated the volume of erupted lava due to volcanic activity to be about 5900 km3 within a radius of about 110 km.